jnth/pygonize/README.md

 Install dependencies `numpy`, `shapely` and `pyshp` :

-    $ pip install numpy shapely pyshp
+    $ pip install -r requirements.txt

-Install GDAL from source or from your distribution.
-__The version of the Python bindings must match the GDAL library version.__
+For `GDAL` library, the version of the Python bindings must match the GDAL library version.
 (source [Andreas Hilboll])
-`gdal-config` is used to view the installed GDAL version :
+Use `gdal-config` to view the installed GDAL version :

     $ gdal-config --version

 Install the GDAL Python bindings (update the version number below) :

     $ pip install GDAL==1.8.1

-Check your GDAL installation :

-    $ python -c "from osgeo import gdal"

-This command must return nothing.

 Install of `pygonize` :